 - Try to repeat certain themes from one week to the next.
 You could have a whole grain dish every Monday and Mexican food every Wednesday.
 We have fish every Friday.
 A general theme can help you as an inspiring, rough guideline and still offer you enough room for many different variations.

 - If you have kids, it’s a smart idea to have them choose something for the weekly planner.
 They will be more likely to try new foods and even more motivated in helping you prepare the dinner.

 - Go shopping as seldom as possible but as often as necessary based on your customized shopping list.
 For most people, weekends are the best time for shopping.
 “Cut out shopping” is an important habit we will tackle in a future challenge.

 - Try to make extra servings of whatever you’re having for dinner.
 You can then freeze the leftovers and integrate them in a future plan for days with a busy evening schedule.

-- Another way to make sure delicious and healthy food is quickly available when you come home from work is to prepare food in advance or could even do batch cooking.
+- Another way to make sure delicious and nutrient-rich food is quickly available when you come home from work is meal prep.
+You prepare food in advance or could even do batch cooking.

 Make time on a weekend to cook a few dishes on your plan that will last well through the week.
 Part of the ingredients you might want to freeze.
-Having a well-stocked freezer is crucial if you want to eat a healthy diet.
+Having a well-stocked freezer is crucial if you want to eat a clean eating diet.

 Take a fun approach and you'll feel great!